Action: Plant grass buffer strips/margins around arable or pasture fields

 A replicated study in 2005 in the Netherlands (Alebeek et al. 2006) found no clear effects of sown field margins and flower strips on invertebrate pest populations.
 No figures were presented.
 A total of 15 km of perennial field margins and flower strips were sown along field edges and across fields in a 400 ha area on five arable fields.
 Flower availability, natural enemy and key pest densities were measured in 2005.

-A replicated, controlled study in summer 2004 in lowland England (Critchley et al. 2006) found sown margins contained more species of grasses and wildflowers (including perennials) as well as more foodplants for birds, butterfly (Lepidoptera) larvae and bumblebees Bombus spp. foodplants than cereal field headlands.
+A replicated, controlled study in summer 2004 in lowland England, UK (Critchley et al. 2006) found sown margins contained more species of grasses and wildflowers (including perennials) as well as more foodplants for birds, butterfly (Lepidoptera) larvae and bumblebees Bombus spp. foodplants than cereal field headlands.
 Margins sown with a mixture of grasses and wildflowers had fewer weed species than unsown sites and compared to grass-only sown margins they had a greater number of plant species and up to 60% more perennial wildflowers.
 Annual plants were more prevalent in grass-sown margins up to two years old, but species composition was not related to age in older margins.
 One hundred and sixteen margins were studied in eight regions.
 Five types of margin (minimum length 120 m) were monitored: sown with grass mix (less than two years old), sown with grass mix (more than two years old), sown with grass and wildflower mix, naturally regenerated and normal cereal field margins (control).
 This study was part of the same experimental set-up as Critchley et al. (2007).

 A replicated, controlled study in 1997-2000 in Essex, UK (Field et al. 2006) found significantly greater butterfly (Lepidoptera) species richness on 2 m sown grass margins, but not on 6 m (study does not distinguish sown from naturally regenerated 6 m margins) grass margins compared to control sites (field edges without grass margins).
 Butterfly species richness was also higher on 2 m grass margins sown with a more diverse seed mixture.
 Significantly higher butterfly diversity was found on 2 m grass-sown margins adjacent to hedgerows than on those without hedgerows.
 No significant differences were found in butterfly species richness between 6 m margins and controls.
 Plant species richness was higher on both 2 and 6 m margins running alongside hedgerows than on those without hedgerows.
 The 6 m margins established by natural regeneration held the highest plant species richness.
 Twenty-six margins were established on three farms in October 1996-1998: grass-sown (2 m-wide), grass-sown (6 m-wide), naturally regenerated (6 m-wide), control crop (2 and 6 m-wide).
 Grass sown margins were established using a range of grass seed mixtures containing common grass species.
 All plant species in the margins and adjacent hedgerows were recorded in July-August 1998-2000 and abundance measured using the DAFOR scale.
 Butterflies in margins and control sites were monitored weekly along transects between 1997 and 2000 in suitable weather.
 This study is part of the same experimental set-up as Field et al. 2005, Field & Mason 2005, Field et al. 2007a, Field et al. 2007b.